 - Place all IC filter and programming components directly next to the IC.
-These components include (C{VCC}, C{VDD}, R{PWM}, C{PWM}, R{DD} and D7). - 2) Keep ground trace of IC filter and programming components separate from power GND trace.
-Do not run power GND currents through ground trace of filter components! - 3) For best thermal management, place thermal vias in the source pad area to conduct the heat out through the bottom of the package and through the PCB board to other layers (see Sections 10 and 11 for correct layout examples). - 4) Use large PCB thermal planes (connected with thermal vias to the source pad) and additional PCB layers to reduce IC temperatures as much as possible (see Sections 10 and 11 for correct layout examples). - 5) For half-bridge layouts, do not extend copper planes from one IC across the components or pads of the other IC! - 6) For high density designs, use a 4-layer PCB and 2 oz. copper to route signal connections.
-This allows layout to maintain large thermal copper planes and reduce power device temperature.
+These components include (C{VCC}, C{VDD}, R{PWM}, C{PWM}, R{DD} and D2). - 2) Keep ground trace of IC filter and programming components separate from power GND trace.
+Do not run power GND currents through ground trace of filter components! - 3) For best thermal management, place thermal vias in the source pad area to conduct the heat out through the bottom of the package and through the PCB board to other layers (see Sections 10 and 11 for correct layout examples). - 4) Use large PCB thermal planes (connected with thermal vias to the source pad) and additional PCB layers to reduce IC temperatures as much as possible (see Sections 10 and 11 for correct layout examples). - 5) For half-bridge layouts, do not extend copper planes from one IC across the components or pads of the other IC! - 6) For high density designs use additional PCB layers to route signal connections.
+This allows layout to maintain large thermal copper planes.